rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 based on the mDNS message type.

 1. Per-response rate limiting.
 Announcement ({{RFC6762}}, Section 8.3) and
-   goodbye ({{RFC6762}}, Section 10.1) responses SHOULD be limited per response on each interface so that the time elapsed between any two transmissions of mDNS responses containing the above messages is no less than one second on the given interface.
+   goodbye ({{RFC6762}}, Section 10.1) responses SHOULD be limited per-response on each interface so that the time elapsed between any two transmissions of mDNS responses containing the above messages is no less than one second on the given interface.

 2. Per-record rate limiting.
-Responses containing resource records for name resolution, and also negative responses to non-probing queries for non-existing records of generated mDNS names, SHOULD be rate limited per record.
+Responses containing resource records for name resolution, as well as negative responses to non-probing queries for non-existing records of generated mDNS names, SHOULD be rate limited per record.
 The time elapsed of any contained record must be no less than one second from the last time that a per-record rate-limited response that also contains this record is transmitted.

 3. No rate limiting.
-Response, including negative responses, to probing queries SHOULD be sent without delay ({{RFC6762}}, Section 6).
+Responses to probing queries, including negative responses, SHOULD be sent without delay ({{RFC6762}}, Section 6).

 Malicious Responses to Deny Name Registration